Ida Applebroog

-Ida Applebroog (born November 11, 1929) is an American multi-media artist who is best-known for her paintings and sculptures that explore the themes of gender, sexual identity, violence and politics.
-Applebroog has been the recipient of multiple honors including the MacArthur Fellowship "Genius Grant", the College Art Association Distinguished Art Award for Lifetime Achievement, an Honorary Doctorate of Fine Arts, New School for Social Research/Parsons School of Design.
-Applebroog currently resides in New York City and is represented by Hauser & Wirth.
+Ida Applebroog (November 11, 1929 – October 21, 2023) was an American multi-media artist who was best-known for her paintings and sculptures that explore the themes of gender, sexual identity, violence, and politics.
+Applebroog was the recipient of multiple honors including the MacArthur Fellowship "Genius Grant", the College Art Association Distinguished Art Award for Lifetime Achievement, and an Honorary Doctorate of Fine Arts from the New School for Social Research/Parsons School of Design.
+Applebroog lived in New York City and is represented by Hauser & Wirth.

 Life and work

-Ida Applebroog was born as Ida Appelbaum on November 11, 1929 in the Bronx, New York into an ultra-Orthodox Jewish Family.
+Ida Applebroog was born as Ida Appelbaum on November 11, 1929, in the Bronx, New York, into an ultra-Orthodox Jewish family.
+Her sister was Gloria Bornstein, who also became an artist.
 From 1948 to 1950, she attended NY State Institute of Applied Arts and Sciences.
-At the Institute, she studied graphic design instead of fine art.
+At the Institute, she studied graphic design rather than fine art.
 Applebroog stated that she, "couldn't make art without also making money."
 While studying at NY State Institute of Applied Arts and Sciences, she began to work at an advertising agency where she was the only woman.
 Applebroog later recounted, "In those days sexual harassment was a day-to-day event.
 I held out in the ad agency for six months, then resigned."

 After resigning from the advertising agency, Applebroog went on to work as a freelance illustrator for children's books and greeting cards.
 In 1950, she married Gideon Horowitz, her high school sweetheart.
 She took a job in the art division of the New York Public Library.
 She also began to take night classes at City College of New York during this time.
 By 1960, Applebroog had four children and in order for her husband to complete his doctorate, Applebroog and her family had to move to Chicago.
 After moving to Chicago Applebroog took courses at the School of the Art Institute of Chicago and made jewelry in her family's basement that her husband and children would sell at art fairs.

 In 1968 Applebroog and her family relocated again to Southern California where her husband accepted an academic position.
 While living in San Diego, California, Applebroog began sketching close-ups of her own naked body, specifically her crotch, while in the bathtub, a series of more than 150 works she would not exhibit until 2010.
 In 1969 Applebroog was briefly hospitalized for depression, during which time she began making bathtub sketches.
 She was released by 1970 and promptly began to continue making art in her studio in San Diego.
 Once she returned from her hospitalization, she began to create sculptures of "biomorphic forms made from fabric" amongst much other art.
 At the age of forty-four she participated in one of her earliest group exhibitions, entitled Invisible/Visible in 1972 at Long Beach Museum of Art.